javabits/yar/README.md

-Yaor
+Yar
 ===========

-Yaor stands for: Yet Another Object Registry
+Yar stands for: Yet Another Registry

 This project is a registry implementation based on OSGi service registry.
 It aims to provide dynamic registry feature as OSGi does.
 The main difference is on the object / service lifecycle.